Quickline: System

-Quickline stops feature a distinctive design and signage, larger benches, and improved lighting.
-A digital display provides the estimated arrival time of upcoming buses, which is updated live using GPS tracking.
+Quickline stops featured a distinctive design and signage, larger benches, and improved lighting.
+A digital display provided the estimated arrival time of upcoming buses, which was updated live using GPS tracking.

 When the Bellaire route was first created, METRO painted a blue line along Bellaire Boulevard to provide a visual indication of the corridor to riders.
 Due to complaints from the Bellaire city council, this was later removed.

 Rolling stock

 The service originally used 41 ft New Flyer DE41LFR hybrid-electric buses, which provided on-board security cameras, more comfortable seating, and a quieter interior.
 The buses were also equipped with automated signaling devices that provide signal priority by lengthening green lights.
 To distinguish the service from regular METRO buses, they were given a blue-colored vinyl wrap with Quickline's insignia and rabbit logo, as well as a simplified route map.

-In 2024, after 15 years of service, the New Flyer buses were replaced with 40 ft Nova Bus LFSe+ battery-electric buses, which provide USB charging ports and additional space for wheelchair users.
-These buses are not Quickline-branded because they are also used on a non-Quickline route.
+In 2024, after 15 years of service, the New Flyer buses were replaced with 40 ft Nova Bus LFSe+ battery-electric buses, which provided USB charging ports and additional space for wheelchair users.
+These buses were not Quickline-branded because they were also used on a non-Quickline route.